PacketAnglers/containerlab/README.md

-# Getting Started with GCP and ContainerLab
+# Arista Virtual Network using GCP and ContainerLab

 <img src="images/gcp-clab-v2.png" width="450">

-This repository outlines the steps needed to create a VM running in GCP to run ContainerLab.
+This repository outlines the steps needed to create a virtual network with Arista cEOS container image running on a Virtual Instance in Google Cloud Platform (GCP) utilizing ContainerLab.

 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).
 ## Step 1: Create GCP Account

 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).